paulwalker/connect-static-expiry/README.md

   * A helper method `furl` for your templates in order to generate fingerprinted URLs for your static assets
   * Middleware to handle incoming requests for the fingerprinted URLs.
 It handles them by rewriting the url to it's original value and setting appropriate conditional/unconditional cache headers according to your configuration.

 It does not serve static assets.
 It is invoked by calling it's function that returns the middleware.
+It just be placed just before the middleware you use for serving static assets.

 Yes, it's prudent to use a CDN in production.
-But you need an origin for the CDN and app servers are a good choice, imo.
-Less hassle than using an S3 bucket for example.
+But you need to generate versioned URLs of some sort in your app and you need an origin to seed the CDN properly (correct cache headers).
+That's what static-expiry provides.
+It's less of a hassle than configuring a seperate build and deployment to an S3 bucket, imho, and keeps everything self-contained.

 ## Installation